TFCC Tear | Palmer & Atzei Classification

 TFCC Anatomy — Coronal View (Proximal Surface)

 Fig. 1 — Coronal view of the TFCC from the proximal (radiocarpal joint) surface.
 The central articular disc (green) spans from the sigmoid notch of the radius to the ulnar head.
-Dorsal and volar radioulnar ligaments (yellow) originate at the sigmoid notch and converge at the fovea (amber) — the deep attachment point critical to DRUJ stability.
-Peripheral rim is vascularized (good healing potential); the central zone is avascular (poor healing).
+Dorsal and volar radioulnar ligaments (yellow) form the proximal component of the TFCC (pc-TFCC), converging at the fovea (amber) — the deep attachment point critical to DRUJ stability.
+The distal TFCC (dc-TFCC) includes the ulnocarpal ligaments (purple) and hammock structure.
+Peripheral rim is vascularized (good healing potential); central zone is avascular (poor healing).
 LT = lunotriquetral; RUL = radioulnar ligament; ECU = extensor carpi ulnaris.

 Central Articular Disc